Nono1971/doctrine-yuml-bundle/README.md

 Bundle to visualise doctrine entities graph with yuml in Symfony

-Compatible with SF4, SF3 or SF2
+Compatible with SF4 or SF3

 This bundle is based on Marco Pivetta's work for zend doctrine ORM Module and zend developper tools